WorldWander: Bridging Egocentric and Exocentric Worlds in Video Generation: Introduction

 \section{Introduction}

-Driven by the significant advancements in diffusion models~\cite{song2020denoising,song2020score,lipman2022flow}, there has been growing attention from researchers towards the field of video generation.
-Early research efforts are mainly devoted to generating coherent videos with controllable attributes such as camera motion~\cite{CameraCtrl,MotionCtrl}, scene~\cite{song2025scenedecorator}, and style~\cite{song2024univst,zhou2024magictailor, song2024processpainter, song2025makeanything}.
-Subsequent works~\cite{Recapture,TrajectoryCrafter,Recammaster,Reangle-a-video, chen2025transanimate} explore perspective re-orientation, aiming to generate videos from source perspectives to target perspectives.
-Building upon these foundations, the emergence of world models~\cite{bar2025navigation, he2025matrix, li2025hunyuan} has recently expanded the boundary of video generation.
-Leveraging powerful video diffusion transformers~\cite{kong2024hunyuanvideo, zheng2024open, wan2025wan}, these approaches aim to create interactive and persistent virtual worlds where users can freely navigate through scenes.
-Such progress unlocks new opportunities in creative video synthesis, virtual cinematography, and embodied intelligence.
-However, one fundamental capability, namely seamless translation across different perspectives such as first-person (egocentric) and third-person (exocentric), remains underexplored.
-Achieving such translation is crucial for film production, embodied AI, and VR applications, where it enables immersive and character-centric exploration in virtual worlds.
+Driven by the advancements in diffusion models~\cite{song2020denoising,song2020score,lipman2022flow}, video generation has attracted increasing attention.
+Early research primarily focus on producing temporally coherent videos with controllable attributes such as camera motion~\cite{CameraCtrl,MotionCtrl}, scene~\cite{xie2025geometry,song2026scenedecorator}, and style~\cite{song2025univst, song2024processpainter,song2026makeanything}.
+Building upon these advances, subsequent works~\cite{Recapture,TrajectoryCrafter,Recammaster,Reangle-a-video,chen2026transanimate} explore perspective re-orientation, aiming to generate videos from source perspectives to target perspectives.
+More recently, emerging world models~\cite{bar2025navigation,he2025matrix,li2025hunyuan} further extend this paradigm by constructing interactive virtual environments that enable free navigation.
+As users naturally navigate these environments, the ability to seamlessly switch between first-person (egocentric) and third-person (exocentric) perspectives becomes increasingly important.
+However, existing approaches~\cite{4Diff,EgoExo4D,Egoexo-gen} are largely limited to one-directional exocentric-to-egocentric translation and overlook the inverse problem of reference-guided exocentric perspective synthesis.
+Such capability is essential for applications including gaming production, embodied AI, and VR, where flexible perspective switching enables immersive and character-centric exploration in the worlds.